pejman-hkh/sqlite-cpp-wrapper/README.md

 ```

 # Sqlcipher
-You can use set method for set key on your db file & lock it
+You can use set_key method for set key on your db file & lock it

 # Building
 ```